Niffilum/PKMN-SWSH-Auto-Breeder/README.md

 - Cursor in menu must be in map
 - Have 6 pokemon in party
 - Text speed: Fast
-- Nickname:NO
+- Nickname: NO
 - Box: Manual

 Note: Poke Menu must be closed and you are in the overworld Plug it in on the Change Grip/Order Menu in switch Home

-## other useful tools created by [brianuuuSonic](https://www.youtube.com/watch?v=y2xFf7e_KSU)
+## Other useful tools created by [BrianuuuSonic](https://www.youtube.com/watch?v=y2xFf7e_KSU)

-- autohost (hardlock)
+- Autohost (Hardlock)
-- day skipper (frame skipping)
+- Day Skipper (Frame Skipping)
-- 3 day skipper (rolling den)
+- 3 Day Skipper (rolling den)
-- autofossil
+- AutoFossil
-- autoloto (masterball farming)
+- AutoLotto (masterball farming)
-- watt farmer
+- Watt Farmer
-- turboA (digging bros etc.)
+- TurboA (digging bros etc.)
-- berry farmer
+- Berry Farmer
-- auto box release
+- Auto Box Release

 ## Useful Auto Hosters by [SPLIT](https://github.com/spl-t/swsh-auto-host)